InteraptSkills/Mongoose-with-MongoDB/README.md

 8. npm install dotenv

-9. npm install pug
+9. npm install nodemon

-10. Go into your dotenv and add the path to the database `MONGODB_URI=mongodb://localhost/students`
+10. Go into your .env and add the path to the database `MONGODB_URI=mongodb://localhost/students`

 11. Go into your `.gitignore` file and add `node_modules/